ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Now M1 is unmapped from RC1 and mapped to RC2 in the Admin portal.
 1. When M1 comes online, the master and configuration data is synced from server to client.
 As a result of sync, the following occur:
    * M1 recognizes that it is mapped to RC2 instead of RC1.
 An alert is displayed to the user.
    * Once the client machine receives details of remapping to a new registration center, new registration, UIN update, and lost UIN cannot be initiated.
-The links to the above should either be hidden, disabled or display error on-click - as per UX guidelines.
+The links to the above is either hidden, disabled or display error on-click.
    * In-progress registrations can be completed.
    * A one-time background process to push packet IDs, packets, and user onboarding data to the server will happen when the system is online and there are no pending approval packets.
    * It will then delete all the data except audit data.
 Deletion covers the RC1 master data, Registrations created while in RC1, user on-boarding data of RC1, and pre-registration data of RC1.
 Audit logs and other data, which might be used for analytics and data retention policy reasons, will not be deleted.
 The removal of those will be as per policy only.